Analyze database services

 Dynatrace monitors the response time, failure rate, throughput, and more of every database statement executed by your applications.

 - To access a database service overview page, select the database you want to analyze.

 The infographics on the database service overview page provide insight into various aspects of database performance, including SQL queries or procedures, SQL modifications, SQL transactions, any detected problems or availability issues, hotspots, and more.
 The exact list of included tiles depends on the database technology you're monitoring.
 Each tile contains Response time, Failure rate, and Throughput metrics.

-To analyze the individual statements that contribute to these types of statements, select View database statements.
+To analyze the individual statements that contribute to a database statement in the database Details page, select View database statements.

 By default, the length of database statements is limited to 4KB (KiloBytes).
 This setting isn't configurable.
 Database statements that exceed this limit are trimmed to 4KB.